 Oat Bread Ingredients

-Oat Flour: You’ll need 2 cups of gluten-free oat flour (approximately 200 grams).
-I used Bob’s Red Mill gluten-free oat flour, but it can be hard to find in stores and it’s expensive, too.
-You can make gluten-free oat flour at home by blending 2 cups of gluten-free rolled oats in the food processor.
+Oat Flour: You’ll need two cups of gluten-free oat flour (approximately 200 grams).
+I used Bob’s Red Mill gluten-free oat flour, but it can be hard to find in stores.
+You can make gluten-free oat flour by blending two cups of gluten-free rolled oats in the food processor.
 It will make just the right amount of flour, although you’ll want to measure the blended oat flour before adding it to your recipe.
 Make sure those oats are labeled gluten free!

 Gluten-Free Flour Blend: You’ll also need 1 cup gluten-free 1-to-1 flour (Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend works great).
-I also tested this bread with GF Jules gluten-free flour and the results were identical, however, the dough looked slightly thicker.
+I also tested this bread with GF Jules gluten-free flour, and the results were identical; however, the dough looked slightly thicker.
+Make sure whatever flour blend you use includes xanthan gum.
+If it doesn’t, add one tsp of it to the flour mixture.

 Salt: You’ll need 1 ¼ tsp salt.